nashvan/nashwan.github.io/tutorials/deploy-to-k8s-with-helm.md

 in this Article we will try to instruct you how to build, publish nodejs app to docker registery and then deploy the built image of nodejs app to minikube with helm.

+Accordingly to the official website — Helm is a package manager for Kubernetes.
+It helps deploy complex application by bundling necessary resources into Charts, which contains all information to run application on a cluster.

+There are couple approaches how to work with Helm.
+One of them is to download publicly available charts from the Helm Hub.
+They are prepared by community and are free to use.

+For instance, if we would like to run Prometheus on a cluster it would just easy as it’s described on this page — https://hub.helm.sh/charts/stable/prometheus — with the single command:

 ### Markdown